All Episodes

 IQ and divorce are negatively correlated, or in other words, because I like to be positive at all times, IQ and marital stability are positively correlated.

-My wife gave thousands we gave hundreds of intelligence tests over the course of her career.
+I know these, my wife gave hundreds of intelligence tests over the course of her career.

 So in a Dutch study, quite different from a Dutch oven, do not confuse the two.